The BBC's Clive Myrie pokes fun at Hull's battlefield on Have I've Got News for You

 But a dig at Hull presenting Have I Got News for You Friday night left some viewers less than impressed.

-READ MORE: Holly Willoughby fights back tears with missing Philip Schofield by her side
+READ MORE: Holly Willoughby fights back to tears with missing Philip Scofield by her side

 In the first episode of the 63rd series of the satirical show, much of the program was devoted to trying to bring humor to the gloomy theme of Russia’s invasion of Ukraine and …